zhaone/LaneGCN_ref/README.md

 Note

--   It will draw each evaluation sample and its prediciton, press `ctrl+c` to stop ploting when you feel it is enough
+-   It will draw each evaluation sample and its prediction, press `ctrl+c` to stop plotting when you feel it is enough
 -   script locates at `util/argo_vis.py`.
 You can modify this script to customize.

 ## Testing